The Garden Grazer

 Hi Amanda!
 That's awesome - so glad you've been enjoying the recipes!
 And thanks for sharing them with your friends/family as well.

 The servings for each recipe are listed right above the ingredients.
-I usually don't mark down a specific measurement (i.e. 1/2 cup per serving), but rather how many servings the recipe typically makes for our family (such as 5 medium bowls, etc.) I realize that's not very precise, but hope it at least gives a rough guideline if you're keeping track of nutritional content, etc.
+I don't always mark down a specific measurement (i.e. 1/2 cup per serving), but rather how many servings the recipe typically makes for our family (such as 5 medium bowls, etc.) I realize that's not always very precise, but hope it at least gives a rough guideline if you're keeping track of nutritional content, etc.

 Reply